symboxtra/SplitSound-Android/README.md

 #### Unix/Unix-like ####

-If you don't want to worry about packages and they're associated nonsense, executing `source install-sdk-tools.sh` will install the Android SDK and required packages (listed below) to `$HOME/Android/Sdk`.
+If you don't want to worry about packages and their associated nonsense, executing `source install-sdk-tools.sh` will install the Android SDK and required packages (listed below) to `$HOME/Android/Sdk`.
 The `source` part of the command ensures that any exported variables are brought into your current shell session.
 This means that the installed tools will be on `PATH` and usable for the rest of your shell session.

 Before installing anything, the script also checks if `$HOME/Android/Sdk` already exists.